osquery/osquery/docs/wiki/deployment/debugging.md

 If your `--database_path` is `/var/osquery/osquery.db` then the backup is `/var/osquery/osquery.db.backup`.
 The database is always a folder and the backup location is the suffix ".backup" appended.

+### No query solution errors

+You may see `no query solution` errors in status logs, as the result of an `osqueryi` query, etc.
+This typically means a REQUIRED columns must be present in the WHERE clause.
+For example, the `file` table needs either a `directory` or `path`.
+Tables that have a required column are documented on [the schema page](https://osquery.io/schema/).

 ### Inspecting TLS/HTTPS body request and responses

 When using the TLS-related plugins the hidden flag `--tls_dump` can be used with `--verbose`.
 This flag will print all of the HTTPS body content (usually JSON data) to `stderr`.